For Immediate Release

 “Garden State Equality was an organization very near and dear to Brian’s heart” Said David Bowd, part-owner and operator of The Asbury Hotel.
 “The Asbury’s got talent was originally organized by Brian and it was a fitting tribute that we were able to host the evening in his honor with such a tremendous financial outcome for Garden State Equality”

 The event was hosted by Skeery Jones from the Elvis Duran and the Z100 Morning Show and yielded donations from Nissan and Vespa Brooklyn.
 The talent show displayed an array of talents amongst the The Asbury – Hotel and Lanes – staff members, ranging from broadway showstoppers to Beyonce anthems.

 "Garden State Equality is so grateful for the efforts of Larry Dembrun, David Bowd, and the entire staff at The Asbury in putting together Sunday’s benefit,” Said Christian Fuscarino, Executive Director of GSE.
 “We were overjoyed by the turnout and all the incredible talent that graced the stage!
 A huge thank you to everyone involved in making this such a special night and to all who came out to celebrate the life & legacy of Brian Holland.
 Garden State Equality would be nothing without such incredible individuals like Brian who support and believe in our cause."

 The funds raised at “Asbury’s Got Talent” will support the work GSE is doing in the areas of policy, education, and health.
-Every day, their team is busy advocating for the LGBT community in New Jersey and offering programs that can serve as models for other states, agencies, and organizations.
+Every day, their team is busy advocating for the LGBTQ community in New Jersey and offering programs that can serve as models for other states, agencies, and organizations.
 The success of “Asbury’s Got Talent” will extend GSE’s reach in schools, youth organizations, policy, local ordinances, healthcare, and housing.